How iPhone’s Calendar App Is Used to Spam Malicious Ads

 Examples of prompts to subscribe to malicious calendars

-How to remove the spam Calendar events
+How to delete spam Calendar events on iPhone

 When you make the mistake of subscribing to the spam calendar events, your device immediately starts receiving Calendar notifications.
 Even if you manually remove these events from Calendar, you will still get notifications as long as you are subscribed to the malicious calendar.
 But don’t worry, you can completely remove these Calendar events from your iPhone.
 Here’s how to do it: